-- 4. Floodways Located within areas of special flood hazard established in Section E.2 are areas designated as floodways.
-Since the floodway is an extremely hazardous area due to the velocity of floodwaters that can carry debris, and increase erosion potential, the following provisions apply: - a.
-No Rise Standard Prohibit encroachments, including fill, new construction, substantial improvements, and other development, unless certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge. - b.
-Residential Construction in Floodways Construction or reconstruction of residential structures is prohibited within designated floodways, except for (i) repairs, reconstruction, or improvements to a structure that do not increase the ground floor area; and (ii) repairs, reconstruction, or improvements to a structure, the cost of which does not exceed 50 percent of the market value of the structure either, (A) before the repair or reconstruction is started, or (B) if the structure has been damaged, and is being restored, before the damage occurred.
-Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications that have been identified by the local code enforcement official and that are the minimum necessary to assure safe living conditions, or to structures identified as historic places, may be excluded in the 50 percent. - c.
-Replacement of Farmhouses in Floodway Repairs, reconstruction, replacement, or improvements to existing farmhouse structures located in designated floodways and that are located on lands designated as agricultural lands of long-term commercial significance under RCW 36.70A.170 may be permitted subject to the following: - The new farmhouse is a replacement for an existing farmhouse on the same farm site;
+- b.
+Floodproofing and sealing measures must be taken to ensure that toxic substances will not be displaced by or released into floodwaters; and, - Access routes to critical facilities shall be elevated to or above the base flood elevation to the extent possible. - 5.
+Manufactured homes.
+All manufactured homes shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated one foot or more above the base flood elevation and be securely anchored to an adequately designed and anchored foundation system to resist flotation, collapse and lateral movement. - 6.
+Recreational Vehicles.
+Recreational vehicles placed on sites are required to either be on a site for fewer than 180 days or be fully licensed and ready for highway use, on its wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or meet the requirements of this Section and the elevation and anchoring requirements for manufactured homes. - F. Floodways.
+Areas designated as floodways are located within areas of special flood hazard established in Section XX.36.030.B.
+Since the floodway is an extremely hazardous area due to the velocity of floodwaters which carry debris, potential projectiles, and erosion potential, the following provisions apply: - Prohibit encroachments, including fill, new construction, substantial improvements, and other development unless certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge. - 2.
+Construction or reconstruction of residential structures is prohibited within designated floodways, except for: - Repairs, reconstruction, or improvements to a structure which do not increase the ground floor area; and - b.
+Repairs, reconstruction or improvements to a structure, the cost of which does not exceed 50 percent of the market value of the structure either, (i) before the repair, or reconstruction is started, or (ii) if the structure has been damaged, and is being restored, before the damage occurred.
+Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety codes which have been identified by the local code enforcement official and which are the minimum necessary to assure